shoaib7080/Simon-Says-Game/README.md

 # Simon-Says-Game

-A sequence guessing game based on HTML, CSS and JavaScript
+A simple sequence-remembering game with a simple user-friendly interface based on HTML, CSS and JavaScript